sanchitjain04/MTECH-THESIS/README.md

 image processing models, convolutional neural networks (CNNs) comes to the rescue.

-In this report I included different approaches for human pose estimation, literature survey of major approaches for pose estimation, detailed analysis, showed how wec can use activity recognition as a use case using estimating of pose for instance here i used drowning detection as an example, also comparison study of Performance of various deep learning models like mobilenet on various Datasets like COCO Dataset
+In this report I have included different approaches for human pose estimation, literature survey of major approaches for pose estimation, detailed analysis, showed how wec can use activity recognition as a use case using estimating of pose for instance here i used drowning detection as an example, also comparison study of Performance of various deep learning models like mobilenet on COCO Dataset.